 Assistance Dog FAQs

-- Service Dogs - assist adults with physical disabilities by performing daily tasks.
+- Service Dogs - assist adults with physical disabilities or veterans with post-traumatic stress disorder (PTSD) by performing daily tasks.

 - Hearing Dogs - alert the deaf and hard of hearing to important sounds.